Will a GAFA be your next bank?

-The tech giants don’t have our trust – While the average person may be more likely to trust Google than a fintech startup, Tom Bloomfield, founder of Monzo, doesn’t believe the GAFAs can ever achieve the same level of trust as established banks:
+The tech giants don’t have our trust – While the average person may be more likely to trust Google than a fintech startup, Tom Blomfield, founder of Monzo, doesn’t believe the GAFAs can ever achieve the same level of trust as established banks:

 “None of the big techs are in the sweet spot of being the trusted confidant that manages your entire financial life.
 For any of the tech companies to get there is quite a big leap from their core mission.”
-(Tom Bloomfield talking to Fintech Insider)
+(Tom Blomfield talking to Fintech Insider)

 Moreover, a Harvard-Harris poll published in The Guardian agrees, that trust in the tech giants is waning on the back of concerns around the use of personal data, fake news and tax avoidance.

 - The GAFAs are already disrupting financial services.

 - There are other areas they could disrupt.

 - Success has been mixed.